 San Francisco is a place where every age group can have one.
 You might be 70 but can still paint the town red in San Francisco in your sweet way.
-There are legion museums which you can visit.
-Plus there are parks, gardens and even marketplaces which attract a number of senior citizens.
+There are legion museums which you can visit, plus there are parks, gardens, marketplaces and even visit one of the top-rated rooftop bars in San Francisco, which also attract a number of senior citizens.
 So, if you are in your late 60s and planning to make a group tour to San Francisco, then you should not think about it twice and should book your tickets as soon as possible.
-However, one thing you should keep in mind is to book San Francisco charter bus rental service.
-This will not only make your trip travel-friendly but will also not be steep on your wallet.
-Also, do not rack your brains over the places you should visit in San Francisco.
-Here’s a list of destinations, it will surely make your work easier.
-Take a look:
+However, one thing you should keep in mind is to book San Francisco charter bus rental service; this will not only make your trip travel-friendly but will also not be steep on your wallet.
+Do not rack your brains over the places you should visit in San Francisco, here’s a list of destinations, it will surely make your work easier.

 Located in a refurbished factory complex, Ghirardelli Square houses a number of restaurants, shops and galleries.
 This was one of the first projects which were undertaken to refurbish abandoned factory complexes.
 The most famous red-bricked chocolate shop of Ghirardelli has been renovated and now it’s a hub for art enthusiasts and shoppers who visit this place for good food and quality entertainment.